Alias (comics)

 Alias is a comic book series created by writer Brian Michael Bendis and artist Michael Gaydos.
 It was published by Marvel Comics under Marvel's MAX imprint for a total of 28 issues from 2001 to 2004.

 The protagonist of Alias is Jessica Jones, a former costumed superhero named Jewel who left that life behind to become a private investigator.
-The running thread is Jessica's character development, as the layers of her past and personality are revealed to the reader while, simultaneously, she tries to come to terms with them herself.
+The running thread is Jessica's character development, as her past and personality are revealed to the reader while, simultaneously, she tries to come to terms with them herself.